neo4j-field/aura-api-playbook/README.md

 ## Pause and Resume an Instance

 Pausing an instance temporarily stops the database without deleting it.
 Data is preserved and the instance can be resumed at any time.
-While paused, you are charged at 20% of the normal running cost.
 Aura will automatically resume an instance after 30 days to apply updates.

 This makes pause/resume a useful tool for dev, test, or demo instances that do not need to run continuously.